bhboyle/ESP32_Light_Switch/README.md

+## Problems
+Still having issues with the power on detection for three way mode.
+I have looked it how Sonoff devices do this but I dont think that will work for me here.
+If you have ideas how to do this please let me know.

 ## Ideas
 I was thinking it might be a good idea to add the ability to backup and restore configurations.
 I hope to not have to replace these devices often but if you do have to it would be nice to have a backup of the configuration and just restore that to a new device.
 So I think I will make this the next feature I add to the firmware.